BrobstonCreations/yet-another-smart-vent/docs/VENT_PRINTING.md

 ### Vent Top
 - The vent top should be printed upside down.
-- Supports are needed for the corner tabs and any overhangs that are parallel with the print bed.
+- Supports are needed for the corner tabs and any overhangs that are parallel with the print bed, like the overhangs that the bottom of the M5 screw head presses against when installed.